shotstack/oas-api-definition/.shins/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 The Shotstack API is a video editing service that allows for the programatic creation of videos using JSON.
-You can configure an edit and POST it the Shotstack API which will take render your video and provide a file location when complete.
+You can configure an edit and POST it to the Shotstack API which will render your video and provide a file location when complete.
 For more details check https://shotstack.io

 Base URLs: